ttu/json-flatfile-datastore/README.md

 ##### Limitations

 __Dictionaries__ won't work when serializing JSON or data to __ExpandoObjects__.
-This is becauses dictionaries and objects are similiar when serialized to JSON, so serialization creates an __ExpandoObject__ from __Dictionary__.
+This is becauses dictionaries and objects are similar when serialized to JSON, so serialization creates an __ExpandoObject__ from __Dictionary__.
 Update's are mainly meant to be used with `HTTP PATCH`, so normally `Replace` is easier and better way to update data.

 If the update __ExpandoObject__ is created manually then Dictionaries content can be updated.
 Unlike List, Dictionary's whole content is replaced with the update data's content.